quibitai/ET_v1/docs/MODEL_SELECTION.md

 The test script checks the following scenarios:

-1. **Known Bit IDs**: Verifies that 'chat-model', 'global-orchestrator', 'echo-tango-specialist', and 'document-editor' correctly map to 'gpt-4.1-mini', 'gpt-4.1', 'gpt-4.1-mini', and 'gpt-4.1' respectively
+1. **Known Bit IDs**: Verifies that 'chat-model', 'global-orchestrator', and 'echo-tango-specialist' correctly map to 'gpt-4.1-mini', 'gpt-4.1', and 'gpt-4.1-mini' respectively
 2. **Unknown Bit ID with Environment Variable**: Verifies that when an unknown Bit ID is provided, it falls back to the `DEFAULT_MODEL_NAME` environment variable ('gpt-4-from-env' in the test)
 3. **Missing Bit ID with Environment Variable**: Verifies that when no Bit ID is provided, it falls back to the environment variable
 4. **Unknown Bit ID without Environment Variable**: Verifies that when an unknown Bit ID is provided and no environment variable is set, it uses the default model ('gpt-4.1' in the mapping)